 Robin Gale-Baker, from Sustainable Macleod, discusses growing medlars.
-She has also written articles for this website about growing apricots, avocados, blueberries, passionfruit, persimmons, other fruit trees and codling moth.
-Also a number of articles about growing vegetables and general growing techniques.
+This is one of a series of articles she has written about growing fruit trees (see right hand sidebar).
+She has also written a number of articles about growing vegetables and general growing techniques.

 In my garden, a fruit tree needs to serve several purposes and our combined total of 40 fruit trees need together to meet a range of criteria.
 These include giving us fruit year round, beautiful flowers and autumn colour.
 The medlar is one of our favourite trees because it gives us winter fruit, late summer cream flowers tinged with pink, and autumnal leaves that range from gold to orange to deep red and last through to the end of June.